madslundt/NetCoreMicroservicesSample/README.md

 - **CollectionName** is optional and is by default 'Events'.
 - **ConnectionString**: is required and must include uri schema, host and port (eg. mongodb://localhost:27017)

+`AddMongoDbEventStore` can be used with the aggregate as the type and the Configuration to include event store with MongoDb in the application.

 #### Logging
 Logging is using Serilog and ELK APM.

+`LoggingExtensions.AddLogging` and `UseLogging` can be used to include logging in the application.

 #### MessageBrokers
 Message broker is used to publish and subscribe to events across services.
 This is to allow services send events to each other.

 At the moment the only message brokers supported is *RabbitMQ*

+`UseSubscribeEvent` can be used to subscribe to a specific event.
+`UseSubscribeAllEvents` can be used to subscribe to all events in the application.

+##### RabbitMQ
+`AddRabbitMQ` can be used to include RabbitMQ in the application.

 #### Outbox
 Outbox is used to store events before they are published to the message broker.
 The events are either removed after being published to the message broker or kept with the *processed* property set to the datetime, in UTC, it was published to the message broker.